jgriffith23/postgis-tutorial/README.rst

 conveniently typed out, but unfortunately, when I queried for objects in the Python terminal, I only got back ``None`` for the `geo` column.
-I added the `update_geometries()` method to create points as strings and add the geometries through through SQLAlchemy and GeoAlchemy2.
+I added the `update_geometries()` method to create points as strings and add the geometries through SQLAlchemy and GeoAlchemy2.
 It seems when you do this from within the ORM, the geospatial data gets turned into a `WKElement` object when it's added to the record.